How to Combat Imposter Phenomenon

 Join a community for extra support.

-Sites like Reddit and Facebook have great communities you can join for free to learn more about imposter phenomenon and others’ experiences with it.
+Sites like Reddit and Facebook have great communities you can join for free to learn more about imposter phenomenon and others’ experiences with moving beyond it.
 Linkedin is also a great place to get advice and support from experienced professionals in the workforce.